Deborah Kenny: General

 Her strategy for how to achieve this vision was presented in a Wall Street Journal article in 2010 called "A Teacher Quality Manifesto" in which she discusses workplace culture and how it impacts public education.
 In this, Kenny sets out her approach to creating workplace culture.
 She describes three components of culture: ownership, teamwork and learning that have been the key to elevating teacher quality at her schools, and she believes the only way to fundamentally change public education is to build a culture in schools that attracts talent, brings out passion and holds teachers accountable for results.
+She has spoken out against an overemphasis on teacher evaluation.
+Kenny is a proponent of the charter model and has said in order to promote education reform we need to "charterize" the country.